Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Common causes of gums bleeding on flossing

-Some common reasons for gums bleeding during flossing include
+Common reasons for bleeding gums during flossing include:

 Incorrect flossing technique or excessive force might irritate your gums and result in bleeding.
-It’s important to floss gently & efficiently.
-If you’re new to flossing, it might be a bit uncomfortable for your gums, leading to some bleeding.
+It’s essential to floss gently & efficiently.
+If you’re new to flossing, it might be uncomfortable for your gums, leading to some bleeding.
 This goes away with consistent flossing.

 Hormonal changes: Changes in hormonal levels, especially during menstruation or pregnancy, can make gums more sensitive and increase the risk of bleeding.